 Typical Treatment Delivery Options

-Almost all men could benefit from residential treatment.
+Almost all men could benefit from residential treatment, like this Florida mens addiction treatment program offers.
 It lets you live at the facility and boosts your ability to receive peer-to-peer counseling.
 Usually, the treatment process takes about 30 days.
 Some facilities offer extended care programs that go up to 90 days.

 If you have a strong support network, you could benefit from a partial hospitalization.
 This program lets you live at home while undergoing care full-time at the center.
 However, you leave after the sessions are over.
 For some men, it’s an excellent option.